Outcome 1 – Food systems governance through multisectoral platforms

 - Eggs

 Knowledge sharing and learning activities in Rangpur are currently largely focused on exchanging experiences and forging synergies with the other NICE cities in Bangladesh, Kenya, and Rwanda.
-NICE focal persons at city level as well as implementing partners actively participated in 3 online peer-learning sessions in June and November 2022 and January 2023 where valuable inputs were shared, and the responsible project city coordinator participated in the NICE Winter School in Kenya 11-18Feb2023.
+NICE focal persons at city level as well as implementing partners actively participated in 8 online peer-learning sessions in June and November 2022, January, April, July and December 2023, and January and February 2024 where valuable inputs were shared.
+Furthermore, the responsible project city coordinator participated in the NICE Winter School in Kenya 11-18Feb2023 and 2 city reprensentatives will participate in a peer-learning week in Switzerland in March 2024.

-Also, NICE recently supported Bangladesh’s Food Safety Authority with dissemination of their respective, renewed dietary guidelines in Rangpur as well as to advocate for having the right of food in Bangladesh’s constituency.
+Also, NICE recently supported Bangladesh’s Food Safety Authority with dissemination of their respective, renewed dietary guidelines in Dinajpur as well as to advocate for having the right of food in Bangladesh’s constituency.
+2 roundtables discussing nutrition-vital cities and the role of women in agriculture to influence national policy have also been organized in Bangladeshi media on 22Oct2023 and 09Mar2023.

 Baseline Situation